-The book takes you through the journey of a brilliant Portuguese doctor as he leaves Lisbon for China to find a cure that does not yet exists in the western world.
-Set in 1898, it also takes you back at the world, as it existed then, the global trade, the attitude of westerns and easterners towards each other.
-It takes you through the European Ghettos that existed in the orient then, Christian missionaries spreading Christianity, briefly on the ships that carry not only the merchandize but also the diseases with them while weaving a love story in the middle of all this.
+The Yellow Emperor’s Cure book takes you through the journey of a brilliant Portuguese doctor.
+As he leaves Lisbon for China to find a cure that does not yet exists in the western world.
+Set in 1898, it also takes you back to the world, as it existed then.
+The global trade, the attitude of westerns and Easterners towards each other.
+It takes you through the European Ghettos that existed in the orient then, Christian missionaries spreading Christianity, briefly on the ships that carry not only the merchandise but also the diseases with them while weaving a love story in the middle of all this.

 Another level deals with the medical practices of the two worlds.
 The different approaches that they take to treat the disease.
-The western scientific world looking at symptoms and then deciding the treatment and treating each patient with similar symptoms exactly the same way, while the oriental world diagnosing the disease my merely listening to the pulse and treating each patient differently depending on various factors like gender, season, time of the day.
-During the initial days of the protagonist’s learning of Chinese Nei Ching, reader picks up the basic differences between the two approaches and this to me was the most interesting part of the book.
+The western scientific world looking at symptoms and then deciding the treatment.
+And treating each patient with similar symptoms exactly the same way.
+While the Oriental world diagnosing the disease by merely listening to the pulse and treating each patient differently depending on various factors like gender, season, time of the day.
+During the initial days of the protagonist’s learning of Chinese Nei Ching, the reader picks up the basic differences between the two approaches.
+This to me was the most interesting part of the book.

-What I liked most about the book is its language, that had me referring to the dictionary many times, and when was the last time I did that – I do not remember.
-There are words used from other languages, but never explained, so sometimes you can guess the meaning and other times rush to Google.
-The literary quality of the language creates the environment for you, you feel the protagonist suffocating in the summer palace, the tension when the Boxer’s attack and that dilemma that the protagonist feels every time he is with his lover, or every time people at European parties try to give him hints about his teachers.
+What I liked most about the book The Yellow Emperor’s Cure, is its language, that had me referring to the dictionary many times, and when was the last time I did that – I do not remember.
+There are words used in other languages but never explained.
+So sometimes you can guess the meaning and other times rush to Google.
+The literary quality of the language creates the environment for you, you feel the protagonist suffocating in the summer palace, the tension when the Boxer’s attack and that dilemma that the protagonist feels every time he is with his lover or every time people at European parties try to give him hints about his teachers.

 I would not be surprised if this book The Yellow Emperor’s Cure, bags a few literary prizes this year.